HoseonLee123/web-dev-mini-projects/README.md

-These are web development projects.
+These are web vanilla projects.